What’s the Best Way to Cut Laminate Flooring?

 - This video is a quick demonstration on the proper use of a profile gauge – www.youtube.com

-- These tips from a laminate flooring manufacturer discuss installation under various conditions such as over concrete and wooden subfloors – us.quick-step.com
+- This video series from a laminate flooring manufacturer discuss installation under various conditions such as over concrete and wooden subfloors – us.quick-step.com

 - This video demonstrates how to mark, measure and cut laminate around a door frame – www.youtube.com

 - Here’s a video guide to laminate floor installation from start to finish from Build Direct – www.youtube.com